wmeimg2005/dreamtime/src/gui/assets/etc/ABOUT.md

 ![](https://i.imgur.com/juhuGPt.png)

-DreamTime allows you to use the power of your CPU or GPU to transform photos that give you free entertainment, something you could only dream about.
+DreamTime allows you to use the power of your CPU or GPU to transform photos that give you free entertainment, something that in the past you could only dream...

 ## Community